johnalison/WorkingPhilosophy/WorkingPhilosophy.md

    - Detachment provides position to make good/effective decisions
    - Whole challenge is recognizing/remmebering when to detach.
    - Dont walk around detached all the time.
 Need cues/clues to detach
+   - How to detach:
+      > Relinquish Reaction by simply noticiing
+      > Hard.
+Simple not easy.
+Drop all the second and higher order processing of inputs.
+      > And jsut notice them as they are.
+Can detect bugs (biases) in the lower-level processing of stimuli.

 - "Leader on the front lines is always right".
 Even if what they are saying seems counter-intuitive, there is some truth to their lived experience.